 It’s worth noting that monitoring your business credit reports won’t stop identity theft from occurring.
 However, this good habit can put you in a position to respond swiftly with fraud alerts, credit report disputes, and other actions if your company ever experiences this type of fraud.

 Establishing good business credit requires a lot of effort.
-It’s critical to monitor your business credit reports to ensure all that time and energy isn’t wasted.
+It’s critical to monitor your business credit reports to ensure all that time and energy aren’t wasted.